venkatraj/js-notes/Part 1/08. Prototypes and Inheritance/8.1. Prototypal inheritance/Prototypal inheritance.md

     // we can find both properties in rabbit now: alert( rabbit.jumps ); // true - Property exists in object itself alert( rabbit.eats ); // true - Property doesn't exists in object
-    // JS enginer looks up further in prototype object
+    // JS engine looks up further in prototype chain
-    // Finds it and retuns it.
+    // Finds it and returns it.
 If prototype object doesn't have eats property
     // or it is null value, then undefined is returned.

 ```